 Trudie Cain

 Introductio

 The main title of this chapter is Themsprable diversities: The word domography challed great in the chapter is the properties on the people, while great individual chapter is the properties of the people will be great in the properties of the pro

 In the book's introduction, Ellia discussed the multiple threads of self that wewe gether to create an individual and collective sense of identity.
-This chapter tends this work by considering how two very specific and significant identity reads - echnicity and age - influence our individual and collective sense of self, should not have been a reases of identity to how the accounters was how suith to have
+This chapter tends this work by considering how two very specific and significant identity reads - echnicity and age - influence our individual and collective sense of self, should not have been a reases of identity to how the account set was how another beautiful.

 22

 characteristics, especially when compared with the ubiquitous food halls the can be found in most shopping mails.
-Overall, shoppers were eager to embrace Ancklands in sew chinic diversity, and many felt it provided opportunities for bette understanding others' ethnicity and culture, as the following quote from a ma Palkebd shonner arrists: toor't think it facilitates a real sort of intense mixing, it does (however) wide a place where people from other ethnicities (can) be together in e same space ... which is kind of cool, I don't think you could minimise e sort of value of that so yeah I think it is quite good actually when I ink about it Meanes et al. 2012, p.
-83) Endoubrus are also a feature of new chinic discretion.
-Shinoloubre are defined as substraint resident almost whom the discrete of periodiate relation interior, populations (Prisent, 2005; LL 2004), and there are a number of development of the contract of While some might super that enhanced and delivers, research suggests that these over-thic resident disconstruction between fixed and economic benefits for the people who live there (Skop & L. J., 2000, creating a sense of moneconferns, belonging and a shared social content in which mingranges can be for connectedents, belonging and a shared social content in which the largest can be for the connectedents of the content of A sense of identity and belonging is also mediated by the extent to whis a person feels' included and accepted within the institutional fabric neighbourhood and community' (ibid.).
-There is a large body of iterature speaks to the difficulty of 'making home' in a strange land (iPhillip & Ho., 2000.).
+Overall, shoppers were eager to embrace Ancklands in sew chinic diversity, and many felt it provided opportunities for bette understanding others' ethnicity and culture, as the following quote from a ma Palkeba shonner arrists: toor't think it facilitates a real sort of intense mixing, it does (however) wide a place where people from other ethnicities (can) be together in e same space ... which is kind of cool, I don't think you could minimise e sort of value of that so yeah I think it is quite good actually when I ink about it Meanes et al. 2012.
+It is a solid to the control of the Endoubrus are also a feature of new chinic discretion.
+Shinoshork are defined as substraint resident almost with not substraint resident almost with notable chines of particular feeline inneity populations (Pitesen, 2005; Li.
+2004), and there are a number of developments of the contract of the contrac While some might super that enhanced and delivers, research suggests that these over-thic resident disconstruction between fixed and economic benefits for the people who live there (Skop & L. J., 2000, creating a sense of moneconferns, belonging and a shared social content in which mingranges can be for connectedents, belonging and a shared social content in which the largest can be sense of shared through the shared of the shared the sense of pixed through the physical environment or inhabit, the and through the relationships we have there - (relationships that are socially and culturally specific and erforce costs).
+The shared is the shared that the shared the shared that the A sense of identity and belonging is also mediated by the extent to whis a person feels' included and accepted within the institutional fabric neighbourhood and community' (lbid.).
+There is a large body of literature speaks to the difficulty of 'making home' in a strange land (Phillip & Ho., 2000.).
 Hodgetts, & Ho., 2010.), and for those who are newly arrived in a country it can building to a strain this sense of belonging.
 This goes some way to explaining it difficult to attain this sense of belonging.
-This goes some way to explaining the manner of the strain of DEMOGRAPHIC DIVERSITIES Conclusion Ine are provide a powerful voice on the enabling, no telementary of this land and the provide who live here.
-Are severe as a community-building provide, with arrise studies contribute contribute and architecture of the contribute and neighborhoods that provide a provide and architecture of the contribute and neighborhoods that provide a provide and a provide a possibilities for the approximation of as a self-building project, offering possibilities for the approximation and constructing of infolished allegations.
+This goes some way to explaining the manner of the strain of DEMOGRAPHIC DIVERSITIES Conclusion Ine are provide a powerful voice in the enables, no telementary of this land and the powerful who live here.
+Are severe as a community-building project, with arrise studies contribute the whole here.
+Are severe as a community-building project, with arrise studies provide expension and actions to generate communities and neighborhoods that provide the project of the as a self-building project, offering possibilities for the appreciation, reprocuration and constructing of infolishful delegation.
 The life life could be considered by the life could be considered befored befo